 Almost every day, there are new headlines about local young people making the wrong decisions.
-Whether it is a criminal act or making a wrong move without thinking that leads to harm either for the young person or others who suffer from the person’s mistake.
+Whether it is a criminal act or making a wrong move without thinking that leads to harm either for the young person or others who suffer from the person’s mistake, lives are harmed and wasted.
 When you see sporadic headlines, you might miss the gravity of the problem.
-That is why I have decided to compile a list so readers can understand youth violence and crime is a threat to all of us.
+That is why I have decided to compile a running list so readers can understand youth violence and crime is a threat to all of us.
+I found this source from WAGA-TV in Atlanta: List of Georgia juveniles, teens killed or injured in 2023 by guns.
+This is hard to read, even harder to comprehend.

 I founded Be Someone Inc. in 2001 with the express purpose of mentoring and teaching young people how to make the right moves in their lives using the principles learned in the game of chess.
 Every time I see another sad story, I tell myself if I had just had the opportunity to work with this child, I could have stopped the resulting destruction of lives.
 I realize we don’t know the full story behind these tragic stories but I always ask… what if somehow, some way, someone could have made a difference.
 Think of this… a lifetime marred (at best), a lifetime lost (at worst) in 10 minutes.
 We all have a stake in this… our future! – Orrin Hudson